Robustness Certification for Point Cloud Models: Experimental Evaluation

-Rotation is only one of many possible transformations for 3D objects that 3DCertify handles.
-Here, we also consider shearing, twisting, and tapering of a point $\bm{p} = (x, y, z)$, defined as

-For each of these transformations, as well as compositions thereof, we compare certification accuracy and running time for our relaxation methods DeepG3D and Taylor3D in \cref{tbl:additional_transformations}.
-The relaxations are almost identical in terms of certification precision, with DeepG3D computing slightly more precise relaxations in some cases, such as $\mathrm{Twist} \circ \mathrm{Rot}_Z$.
-However, Taylor3D is orders of magnitude faster than DeepG3D, particularly for transformations with multiple parameters.
-For example, Taylor3D requires 65ms to achieve the same certification for $\mathrm{Twist} \circ \mathrm{Taper} \circ \mathrm{Rot}_Z$ as DeepG3D, which needs 65447ms (roughly, a 1000x gain in speed).
+\paragraph{Additional transformations} In addition to rotation, 3DCertify also handles shearing, twisting, and tapering, as well as compositions thereof.
+We compare certification accuracy and running time for DeepG3D and Taylor3D in \cref{tbl:additional_transformations} and observe that the relaxations are almost identical in terms of certification precision, although DeepG3D is slightly more precise in some cases such as $\mathrm{Twist} \circ \mathrm{Rot}_Z$.
+However, Taylor3D is orders of magnitude faster, particularly for transformations with multiple parameters.
+For example, Taylor3D requires 65ms to achieve the same certification for $\mathrm{Twist} \circ \mathrm{Taper} \circ \mathrm{Rot}_Z$ as DeepG3D, which needs 65447ms (a 1000x speed-up).
 Unlike DeepG3D, Taylor3D could thus be employed in settings requiring instant certification feedback (\eg, real-time applications).
 We further demonstrate the effortless scaling of Taylor3D to real-world point clouds with up to 300k points \cite{geiger2013vision} in \cref{app:scaling}.